microsoft/vscode-wiki/Code-Organization.md

 ```

 Use the instantiation service to create instances for service consumers, like so `instantiationService.createInstance(Client)`.
 Usually, this is done for you when being registered as a contribution, like a Viewlet or Language.

+# Workbench Parts

+The VS Code workbench (`vs/workbench`) is composed of many things to provide a rich development experience.
+Examples include full text search, integrated git and debug.
+At its core, the workbench does not have direct dependencies to all these parts.
+Instead, we use an internal (as opposed to real extension API) mechanism to contribute these parts to the workbench.

+Parts that are contributed to the workbench all live inside the `vs/workbench/parts` folder.
+There are some rules around this folder:
+- there cannot be any dependency from outside `vs/workbench/parts` into `vs/workbench/parts`
+- every part should expose its internal API from a single file (e.g. `vs/workbench/parts/search/common/search.ts`)
+- a part is allowed to depend on the internal API of another part (e.g. the git part may depend on  `vs/workbench/parts/search/common/search.ts`)
+- a part should never reach into the internals of another part (internal is anything inside a part that is not in the single common API file)